Paris Travel Guides

 Are the Paris itineraries on TheNextGuide free?

 Yes.
-Every itinerary on TheNextGuide is free to read and follow.
-Some include optional bookable experiences from local operators — those have their own pricing.
-The guide itself costs nothing.
+All Paris itineraries on TheNextGuide are free to read and follow — the 3 days in Paris itinerary, the solo Marais day, the family visit, all of them.
+Some pages include optional bookable experiences from local operators — those have their own pricing.
+The itinerary itself costs nothing.

 Do I need to book the Eiffel Tower in advance?